 9. Focus and concentration

 This is probably the most commonly known cognitive benefit of daily meditation: It helps you focus.

 This is also one of the main benefits of mindfulness for kids—it teaches them to be more focused, which helps with school and exams.

 Scientific research shows that specific meditation techniques will boost your creative thinking immediately, even if you have never meditated before.

 Cognitive psychologists Lorena Colato and Dominique Lippelt at Leiden University conducted research and discovered that a brief meditation session could have a profound and lasting effect on the creative brain.
-However, this is only true for certain meditation techniques.
+[Science Daily] However, this is only true for certain meditation techniques.
 After practising “open” meditation techniques (meditations in which you are receptive to your entire environment and to thoughts and sensations), your creative brain is significantly improved.